medikoo/deferred/README.md

 ### all(...)

 Same as `join`, with that difference that all arguments need to be succesful.
-If there's any error, chain execution is stopped (following functions are not called), and promise is rejected with error that broke the chain.
+If there's any error, join execution is stopped (following functions are not called), and promise is rejected with error that broke the join chain.
 In succesful case returned promise value is same as in `join`.

 <a name="control-flow-first" />
 ### first(...)